darkreader/darkreader/README.md

 ## Questions

 Most questions can be answered by reading the [help page](https://darkreader.org/help/).
-If the help page doesn't answer your question, open up a [issue](https://github.com/darkreader/darkreader/issues/new?assignees=&labels=question&template=question.md&title=%5BQuestion%5D+Replace+with+title) and fill out the necessary info.
+If the help page doesn't answer your question, open up an [issue](https://github.com/darkreader/darkreader/issues/new?assignees=&labels=question&template=question.md&title=%5BQuestion%5D+Replace+with+title) and fill out the necessary info.

 ## How to contribute